dennis199441/pytalib/README.md

 Reference: "Horizontal visibility graphs: exact results for random time series" by B. Luque , L. Lacasa, F. Ballesteros and J. Luque

 ## How to install
-Pytalib has not been published on Python Package Index (PyPi) yet.
-I will update this in the future.
+Pytalib has been published on Test Python Package Index (TestPyPi) yet.
+Pytalib can be installed using the following command.
-But basically the procedure is same as follows:
 ```
-pip install pytalib
+pip install --index-url https://test.pypi.org/simple/ pytalib
 ```

 ## Example Code